AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 * **Inference parameters** :

-  | You can choose to use inference on the whole image at once, which can yield better performance at the cost of more memory.
+  * Window inference: You can choose to use inference on the whole image at once, which can yield better performance at the cost of more memory.
-  | For larger images this is not possible, due to memory limitations.
+    For larger images this is not possible, due to memory limitations.
-  | For this reason, you can use a specific window size to run inference on smaller chunks one by one, for lower memory usage.
+    For this reason, you can use a specific window size to run inference on smaller chunks one by one, for lower memory usage.
+  * Window overlap: You may specify the amount of overlap between windows; this overlap helps improve performance by reducing border effects.
+    Recommended values are 0.1-0. for 3D inference.
-  | You can also choose to keep the dataset in the RAM rather than the VRAM to avoid running out of VRAM if you have several images.
+  * Keep on CPU: You can also choose to keep the dataset in the RAM rather than the VRAM to avoid running out of VRAM if you have several images.
-  | You may specify the amount of overlap between windows; this overlap helps improve performance by reducing border effects.
-  | Recommended values are 0.1-0. for 3D inference.
+  * Device: You can choose to run inference on the CPU or GPU.
+If you have a GPU, it is recommended to use it for faster inference.

 * **Anisotropy** :